menna69/task_2_Binary_Classification/Readme_Task2.txt

-Task2 Binary classification problem, import necessary libraries for data which are numpy and pandas, load the data from training and validation csv files. data preprocessing, split columns that contain coordinate data into two new columns. deal with missing data by applying forward fill on training and validation datasets.
+Task2 Binary classification problem, import necessary libraries for data which are numpy and pandas, load the data from training and validation csv files, separate the data correctly using the ";" to have the correct columns. data preprocessing, split columns that contain coordinate data into two new columns. deal with missing data by applying forward fill on training and validation datasets.